 The company is breaking into the gene-editing space, a new technology that has shown incredible promise in the treatment of muscular dystrophy.
 The company has also launched early-stage programs in the treatment of pain, sickle cell disease, beta thalassemia, alpha-1 antitrypsin deficiency (AATD), APOL-1 mediated kidney disease, Duchenne’s muscular dystrophy (DMD), and diabetes.

-With incredible success in the cystic fibrosis space and several ongoing clinical studies across several clinical indications, Vertex Pharmaceuticals is one that you should consider for your portfolio.
+With incredible success in the cystic fibrosis space and several ongoing clinical studies across several clinical indications, Vertex Pharmaceuticals is one stock in the biotech sector that you should consider for your portfolio.

 Alexion Pharmaceuticals is a powerhouse in the treatment of multiple rare diseases.
 It is the producer of Solaris, a treatment that’s currently indicated for patients with four rare conditions who previously had few or no treatment options.
 Because it offers a treatment for several conditions with limited therapeutic options, demand for Solaris is incredibly high.
 Also, because it was designed for rare diseases and does not have mass-market scale, it is relatively expensive compared to other drugs, generating strong revenues.
 According to Drugs.com, the price tag on one prescription for Solaris runs just short of $7,000, depending on the pharmacy of your choice.

-Recently, Alexion has started to encourage patients to use its next-generation version of Solaris, Ultomiris, which is approved to treat some of the same disorders.
+Recently, Alexion has started to encourage patients to use its next-generation version of Solaris, Ultomiris, which was approved for commercialization by the FDA to treat some of the same disorders.
 This move isn’t just to diversify its portfolio; it’s being made to capture the market before competitor Amgen launches a similar drug in 2025.

 Alexion Pharmaceuticals also has a robust pipeline of clinical candidates.
 The company has 21 active clinical programs and is working on the preclinical testing of four other candidates that it plans to bring to market.